Chantenay/Amazon-PS5-Scraper/README.md

 # Amazon-PS5-Scraper
-Simple python web scraper to check Amazon for PS5 disk edition stock
+Simple python web scraper (for mac) to check Amazon for PS5 disk edition stock every minute.

+If found it sends a notification, otherwise it prints to terminal.